How to use predictive analytics in the healthcare industry?

 What is predictive analytics?

 Predictive analytics refers to the use of modeling techniques and statistics to predict future results and performances.
 Custom software solutions loaded with predictive analytics look at present and historical data patterns to identify if such patterns are likely to occur again.
-A spectrum of business industries use predictive analytics to make important decisions in industries spanning insurance, marketing, manufacturing, and healthcare.
+A spectrum of business industries use predictive analytics to make important decisions in industries spanning insurance, marketing, manufacturing, and also applied in healthcare.

 More and more healthcare institutions are adopting predictive analytics into their conventional workflows.
 In 2018, these included just 47% of organizations.
 Today that number has risen to more than 60%.
 That works out to a 13-point increase.